davidorme/Masters_GIS/_sources/practical_1/practical_1.md

 #### Find distances

-We will use the `terra::gridDistance` function to calculate distances from a village.
+We will use the `terra::gridDist` function to calculate distances from a village.
 This:

 - Calculates distance across a grid to target cells with a particular value,